 What Degree Do You Need to Become a Nurse?

-What Education is Needed to Become a Nurse?
+What Qualifications Do You Need to Become a Nurse?

-“A baccalaureate education is the preferred route for preparing someone to take the licensure exam in nursing,” said Margaret (Peggy) Moriarty-Litz, chief nursing administrator at Southern New Hampshire University.
-Bachelor degrees in nursing take about four years to complete and are offered at accredited colleges and universities.
+“A baccalaureate education is the preferred route for preparing someone to take the licensure exam in nursing,” said Moriarty-Litz.
+A bachelor's degree in nursing can take about four years to complete and is offered at accredited colleges and universities.

 “A nurse prepared at the baccalaureate level is required to have the knowledge, skills and attitudes to deal with the increasing complexity of patient care, which is the result of increased life expectancy, a more diverse patient population and rapid patient turnover in hospital admissions,” Moriarty-Litz said.

-- Collaboration – Working as part of inter-professional teams, including doctors, pharmacists, medical technicians and case workers, has become the standard of nursing and all health professions education, according to the National League for Nursing.
+- Collaboration: Working as part of inter-professional teams, including doctors, pharmacists, medical technicians and caseworkers, has become the standard of nursing and all health professions education, according to the National League for Nursing (NLN PDF source).

 Finally, hospitals employing larger numbers of BSN-educated nurses are associated with decreased patient mortality rates, according to research by Linda H. Aiken and her co-authors.